avuko/randoriV2/README.md

 The `limits.conf` needs to be set because, in order to both accept and connect back to a large number of brute-force attacks, we are going to spin up a lot of processes/files.
 So, we increase it with `set_limits.conf`.

 `ansible-playbook --private-key ~/.ssh/digitalocean -i ansible/inventory ansible/set_limits.yml`

+## I'm building a script to run all playbooks (in order)

+`ansible-playbook --ask-vault-pass --private-key ~/.ssh/digitalocean -i ansible/inventory ansible/run_all.yml`

 ## NOTES